 Steps to Conduct a Social Media Audit

-1. Inventory of Social Media Accounts
+1. Social Media Accounts Inventory

 2. Performance Metrics Analysis